ShindouMihou/ShindouMihou/README.md

 #### show ur stack
 some of the languages, tools and frameworks that i know and use.
-- languages: kotlin, java, rust, typescript, c
+- languages: kotlin (fave), java, rust, golang (fave and baby), typescript, c
-- databases: mongodb, redis, postgresql
+- databases: mongodb (fave), redis, postgresql
-- frameworks: sveltekit, react native, laravel
+- frameworks: sveltekit (fave), react native (fave), laravel
 - coding env: intellij, webstorm, clion, fleet, visual studio code
 - devops and monitoring: docker, docker swarm, sentry, graphite, grafana, prometheus

 i want to learn the following:
 - monitoring: tempo, loki
-- languages: golang

 #### connect with me
 you can hit me up in any of these platforms.